Nivedita123/Database-Management-Systems---Third-Edition-Solutions/Chapter 16 - Solutions.md

 ***

 ### Exercise 16.2
-Consider the following actions taken by transaction 1'1 on database objects X and Y:
+Consider the following actions taken by transaction T1 on database objects X and Y:
 R(X), W(X),R(Y), W(Y)
-1. Give an example of another transaction 1'2 that, if run concurrently to transaction l' without some form of concurrency control, could interfere with 1'1.
+1. Give an example of another transaction T2 that, if run concurrently to transaction T without some form of concurrency control, could interfere with T1.
 2. Explain how the use of Strict 2PL would prevent interference between the two transactions.
-:1.
-Strict 2PL is lIsed in many database systems.
+3. Strict 2PL is used in many database systems.
 Give two reasons for its popularity.

 #### `Answer`